How Much Do Digital Credentials Cost in 2026? POK vs Credly, Accredible, Accreditta & Certifier

 How many institutions currently use POK?

-More than 1,100 institutions across 19 countries use POK to issue digital credentials.
+More than 1,100 institutions across 19+ countries use POK to issue digital credentials.

 Conclusion

-Comparing Credly, Accredible, Accreditta, and POK in 2026 makes it clear that price per credential is only one variable.
+Comparing Credly, Accredible, Accreditta, Certifier, and POK in 2026 makes it clear that price per credential is only one variable.
 Universities must evaluate total cost of ownership, verification permanence, and alignment with open standards.

 POK combines the most accessible pricing model with the most robust infrastructure: $0 setup fee, no minimum commitments, blockchain verification, Open Badge 3.0 certification by 1EdTech, and API-first architecture for LMS integration.

-With more than 1,100 institutions in 19 countries, POK is not just a more affordable alternative — it is the platform designed specifically for the scalability and permanence required by modern university credential ecosystems.
+With more than 1,100 institutions in 19+ countries, POK is not just a more affordable alternative—it is the platform designed specifically for the scalability and permanence required by modern university credential ecosystems.

 Want to evaluate POK for your institution?

 Start with no cost: $0 setup fee and no minimum commitments.
+Issue your first credentials in less than 48 hours.